magento/knowledge-base/src/Troubleshooting/General/Out of memory error during installorupgrade.md

 labels: Magento Commerce,troubleshooting,PHP,out of memory,web setup wizard,2.3.x,how to
 ---

-This article talks about solutions for the out of memory error during installing/upgrading Magento on-premis products.
+This article talks about solutions for the out of memory error during installing/upgrading Magento on-premise products.

 ### Affected products and versions